jordandpollack.com

 Carrie Andrews - Office Administrator

 Carrie has had a widely varied career, doing everything from working for the Department of Ecology producing public information materials to being the Communications Director at the Northwest Maritime Center.
 In between there she owned a web development company for fifteen years and then was the Assistant Head of School at a small alternative private school.
-In addition to providing administrative assistance to Jordan D. Pollack Fire-EMS Training and the Breitenbush Fire Department, Carrie is a Board Certified Patient Advocate and owns Peace of Mind, a Patient Advocacy and Advance Care Planning practice. |
+In addition to providing administrative assistance to Jordan D. Pollack Fire-EMS Training and the Breitenbush Fire Department, Carrie runs Peace of Mind, a Patient Advocacy and Advance Care Planning practice.
+Carrie is also the Member and Chapter Development Director for the international Threshold Choir organization.

 Our Instructors